Pinner61/carbon-footprint-calculator/README.md

 This project was created to practice building data-driven web applications using Python and Streamlit.
 It also demonstrates how software tools can be used to make sustainability-related information easier to understand for everyday users.

-## Acknowledgment

-This project is based on an open-source Streamlit carbon calculator starter project by AIAnytime.
-It has been imported, documented, and customized for learning, portfolio, and sustainability awareness purposes.

 ## License

 This project follows the MIT License included in the repository.